lugard1/book-store/README.md

 ### Install

 Install this project with:
+- copy the link of the repo. and
+- open the terminal in your local machine
+- git clone url of the repo.
-- Git Bash
+- ls
+- cd to repo. name.
-- Vs code
+- code . to open in Vs code
 <!--
 Example command: